leroy-merlin-br/garden/CONTRIBUTING.md

 # We need to use -f because we did a rebase
 git push origin feat/new-radio-component -f

-# move to develop
+# move to master branch
-git checkout develop
+git checkout master

 # use --ff-only to remove automatic merge message
 git merge --ff-only feat/new-radio-component